grumpyjames/slippymap/rewriting_slippy_map_part_three.md

 To cut a long story short, the `div` that the `Tiler` creates to house each row of tiles will need to be given an explicit width to prevent non-fitting tile images from skipping on to the next line.
 Ugh.

+### Widening `TilingInstruction`

+<pre><code>
+type alias TilingInstruction a =
+    { rowCount: Int
+    , columnCount: Int
+    , origin: Tile
+    , viewTile: Tile -> Html a
+    , viewRow: List (Html a) -> Html a
+    }
+</code><pre>

+Previously, our `tile` function handily dropped our elements into appropriate `div`s and we were done.
+Now we have to get each row's `div` to have a fixed width, so we pass a row viewer, as well as a tile viewer.
+We should probably think about whether `tile` really wants to know about `Html` at some point, but this was the easiest way to get things to work in any given browser window for this post...